harshita2201301024/obsidian/data/Office Work/Smart POA.md

-Download PDF in View Page
+Download PDF in View Page - 1 hr
-Public Page of View
+Public Page of View - 1 hr
 yasir has given api
-Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data
+Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data - 1hr
 Change Search API
 Some Dashboard changes chandra told some issue from backoffice approval